farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 This is like the kind of bolted on object orientedness of JavaScript, the almost Java-like mutation of JavaScript where we have in all of those cases where we have primitive values, we now also have object representations with similar behaviors.
 Like in Java when you want to make a string and you call it new capital S string, we have things like that in JavaScript.

-> Fundamental Objects = Built-In Objects = Native Functions
+> Fundamental Objects aka Built-In Objects aka Native Functions.

 So these are the ones where you really should absolutely use the new keyword: